Basilides and Potamiana: Account by Eusebius

 Potamiana appeared to many other persons at that time, calling them to faith and martyrdom (Eusebius, Church History VI, iii-v).
 To these conversions, Origen, an eyewitness, testifies in his Contra Celsum (I, 46; P. G., XI, 746).
 The description of the episode of intercession of Potamiana on behalf of Basilides, narrated in Eusebius’ text, constitutes one of the first documents that concerns the intercession of saints.

 Six Christians, students of Origen, were martyred at the same time.
 Eusebius describes the martyrdom of this group:

 Veneration

 The martyrdoms of Basilides, Potamiana, Marcella and six disciples of Origen are commemorated in the Martyrologium Hieronymianum on June 28.
 The Roman Martyrology commemorates them on June 28, but Basilides on June 30.

-In Italy, on September 2, 1948, Saint Basilides was declared patron saint of the Corpo degli Agenti di Custodia, today the Polizia Penitenziaria, the Prison Guards.
+In Italy, on September 2, 1948, Basilides was declared patron saint of the Corpo degli Agenti di Custodia, today the Polizia Penitenziaria, the Prison Guards.